Editor’s note: This post was originally published on 25 May 2017.

 All members of the Student Services team receive off-site Mental Health First Aid training.
 The course consists of an overview of common mental health diagnosis, how to relate and work with students with these conditions, information on crisis intervention and suicide prevention, as well as self care practices.

-Some of the great initiatives shared by others who attended the online webinar I presented on student mental health:
+Here are some of the great initiatives shared by those who attended the online webinar I presented on student mental health:

 - The global H&S Incident Reporting Form is being used to capture incidents that occur to students and staff, and this data will help inform where resources are applied.
 If you work in a student services or administration role, please bookmark that link and make sure to log any incidents, such as hospitalisations, in your area.